 - Is there help available for me if I want to parent my baby?

 Yes!
 Most women are very surprised at the wide range of community services available to them if they choose to parent their baby.
 Being a parent is hard work.
 Being a single parent is even harder.
 But moms and dads don’t have to face the responsibility alone.
 Susquehanna Valley Pregnancy Services can provide you with a wide range of free parenting support and connect you to community services that will provide you with even more additional support.
-Housing, baby supplies and gear, education, health care, food assistance, and more are available to help young parents.
+Housing, baby supplies and gear, education, health care, food assistance, and more are available to help young parents in Central PA.
 Learn more »